jrsalgado/nstsk/README.md

 # Start with the cloud platform level [ mostly network, setup other platforms are going to use this resources]
 $ make apply aws_profile=nstask app_env=natanael-cano platform=cloud

-# Once cloud is created, you can continue with the K8s cluster platform [ This platform is the base for k8s app microservices and ops services running on containers]
+# Once the cloud platform is created, you can continue with the K8s cluster platform [ This platform is the base for k8s app microservices and ops services running on containers]
 $ make apply aws_profile=nstask app_env=natanael-cano platform=k8s

-# Once you hav a K8s cluster you can create your K8s resources and deploy the app microservices and operational tools
+# Once you have a K8s cluster you can create your K8s resources and deploy the app microservices and operational tools
 $ make apply aws_profile=nstask app_env=natanael-cano platform=services-k8s
 $ make apply aws_profile=nstask app_env=natanael-cano platform=ops-k8s
 ```